bwallace4/p3-python-command-line-project/README.md

 As a big fan of movies and Hollywood in general, I thought how could i design my project to include this.
 Sometimes I forget who directed some of my favorite films.
-DIRECTME is a command line interface that allows the user to query data from my database in Sqlalchemy. a film library database.
+DIRECTME is a command line interface that allows the user to query data from my database in Sqlalchemy, a film library database.
 Giving the user options on updating and reading information about the film industry.
 Whether its the director, the reviews or the movie itself.
 The three tables creates a one-to-many relationship and are joined together by foreign keys.

 ## Table of Contents